julius-d/ueberboese-api/README.md

 ### Researching the API

-When running and using this docker-image, the log file folder will collect all request that made.
+When running and using this Docker image, the log file folder will collect all requests that are made.
-To get a simple statistic, call
+To get a simple statistic, run:
 ```bash
 grep -r -h -o -P "Target URL: \K\S+" /path/to/your/log_folder | sort | uniq -c | sort -nr
 ```